Jackson EMC helps area youth achieve their dreams.

 Judges select winners for the Harrison Scholarship each year based on a combination of need, academic ability, extracurricular activities, involvement, autobiographical sketch and recommendations.
 Scholarship use must commence within one year of date of issuance and be totally utilized within two years of the date of issuance.
 The school shall return any unused funds to the scholarship fund.

-2017 Walter Harrison Scholarship recipient:
+2021 Walter Harrison Scholarship recipients: